-Import permits for seeds are issued by INSAI after conducting the pest risk analysis and assessing the corresponding results.
+INSAI issues import permits for seeds after conducting the pest risk analysis and assessing the corresponding results.
 INSAI will provide requirements for the pest risk analysis on a case-by-case basis.
 Both locally produced and imported seeds require registration through the National Institute of Agricultural Research at the Division of the National Seed Service.